How Did Escape Rooms Come About?

 I bet you wonder, at least once in your life, what's the history and origin behind Escape Room.
 They are rather fascinating, aren't they?
 Allowing you to literally escape into another world, and enable those adventurous spirits to embrace their inner Indiana Jones, it seems that Escape Rooms are truly one-of-a-kind.

-While they're well-known for their puzzles and clues, Escape Rooms have also been regarded as an unconventional team-building and ice-breaker activity not only in Singapore but also around the world, due to their team work benefits.
+While they're well-known for their puzzles and clues, Escape Rooms have also been regarded as an unconventional team building and ice-breaker activity not only in Singapore but also around the world, due to their team work benefits.
 As such, many companies and schools have taken a different path and implemented Escape Rooms as a way to build cohesion among participants.

 Takao Kato, the man behind the idea, then went on to find Real Escape Game ( REG ) in 2007 in Kyoto, Japan, thus making it the first-ever commercialized Escape Room experience.
 Though it's a fairly newly-developed game in the market, it made it big in Asia, starting from Singapore where it was introduced in 2011 and eventually China the following year.

 The founder of Parapark, a Hungarian franchise based in the main capital city of Budapest, Attila Gyurkovics, initially possesses no knowledge of the Japanese trend, and was actually inspired by his previous job and a theory invented by a Hungarian psychologist.
-Regardless, they picked up the trend and soon constructed Hint Hunt, a team-building Escape Room experience.
+Regardless, they picked up the trend and soon constructed Hint Hunt, a team building Escape Puzzle experience.